johnmatzakos/pneumonia-survival-analysis/README.md

 # Pneumonia Survival Analysis
-A survival analysis on pneumonia in babies using peumon dataset of the KMsurv package in R.
+A survival analysis on pneumonia in babies using R.